 - Prior to the Technical Verifications, it should be decided who is doing what and note decisions.
 "Efficiency" must be the watchword.
-Always keep cheerful and remember the reasons for scrutineering: SAFETY AND FAIRNESS.

-- Before the START of the competition, a closed and guarded area (closed parc/parc-fermé) shall be prepared.

-- Inspection must take place under cover with a large enough area (min. surface 50 sq. metres).

-- Inspection area must be supplied with the necessary equipment, including tables, chairs, electric light and power outlet.
+Always keep cheerful and remember the reasons for scrutineering: SAFETY AND FAIRNESS. - Before the START of the competition, a closed and guarded area shall be prepared. - Inspection must take place under cover with a large enough area. - Inspection area must be supplied with the necessary equipment, including tables, chairs, electric light and power outlet.

 - Weighing apparatus must be accurate, practical and have a minimum resolution of 100g.
+Weighing scales must have been certified by a National Institute within the period of 24 months before the event.
 Certified master weights and their certificate must be available for verifying.

 - The necessary tools are listed below:

 - ✓ Revolution meter

 - ✓ Sound meter, calibrator and spare batteries

 - ✓ Slide calliper (for verifying engine capacity, carburettor diameter, etc.)

 - ✓ Depth gauge

 - ✓ Steel measuring tape

 - ✓ Arrangement for measuring ground clearance (for Sidecars)

 - ✓ Seals

-- Weighing apparatus and set of reference weights (to be provided by the Promoter)
+- ✓ Weighing apparatus and set of reference weights (to be provided by the Promoter)

 - ✓ Tools for measuring the engine capacity

 - ✓ Lampoil tester is recommended and when used, it indicates the cylinder capacity.
 When a more precise measurement is required, the Chief Technical Steward may ask to take the cylinder head off the cylinder.

 - ✓ Colour for marking parts

 - ✓ Heat resistant stickers or paint for marking the silencer (and solvent)

 - ✓ Magnet

 - ✓ Adequate fuel sample bottles

-- ✓ PC with CD Drive + updated operating system
+- ✓ PC with CD Drive + updated operating system.

 - ✓ Printer, etc. are recommended

 - ✓ Calculator

 - The necessary documents are listed below:

 - ✓ Supplementary Regulations

 - ✓ FIM Technical Rules current year

 - ✓ FIM Rules of the discipline concerned

 - ✓ FIM Sporting Code

-- ✓ Homologation papers (if applicable)
+- √ Homologation papers (if applicable)

 - ✓ Writing material

 - ✓ Technical Verifications forms

 - All necessary measures and administrative equipment should be in place at least 1/2 hour before the start of the Technical Verifications is due to open (time in Supplementary Regulations).